 Irish Dog Breeds

-There are some amazing things to come from Ireland; river dancing, leprechauns, milk chocolate, Guinness and also a variety of interesting dog breeds.
-While we may not be able to comment on the river dancing or Guinness, we’d love to tell you more about these pawsome dog breeds that originate from the Emerald Isle.
+There are some amazing things to come from Ireland; not excluding the pawsome dog breeds that originate from the Emerald Isle.

 Irish Wolfhounds

-This tall and majestic breed are known to be gentle giants, with a calm and friendly nature despite their original purpose.
-Originally war dogs, it’s estimated that they have been around since 7000 BC.
-Later they were bred for hunting wolves, particularly in the Dublin and Wicklow mountains.
-With a breed standard height of 79cm for males and 71cm for females, they are one of the tallest dog breeds in the world.
+This tall and majestic breed are known as gentle giants, with a calm and friendly nature.
+It’s estimated that they have been around since 7000 BC.
+Irish Wolfhounds have a fascinating history and were once prized by Irish nobility for their hunting skills.
+They were often used to hunt wolves, hence their name.
+With a breed standard height of 79cm for males and 71cm for females, they are one of the tallest dog breeds in the world, and have a spot on our 5 Biggest Dog Breed Guide.

 Did you know an Irish Wolfhound was made the Irish Guard's mascot in 1902?